noppytinto/portfolio-react-cinemates/README.md

 - explore Upcomings, Popular and Now Playing movies
 - search movies in the TMDB database
 - view movie details
-- add movies to Watchlist
+- add movies to Watchlist, Watched and Favorites
-- create and manage personal lists

 <br/>